29988122/Fate-Grand-Order_Lua/README.md

 Use for Nero matsuri or Christmas events.
 Their UI really sucked.

 ## Behavior details:
-- It is customized for events in JP server, hence some minor adjustments will be done frequently. **Remember to update!**
+- Major and minor adjustments will be done frequently as FGO updates. **Remember to update!**

-- Stamina does NOT automatically refilled, if you need to refill them automatically, please check [Auto refill](#auto-refill)
+- Stamina does NOT automatically refilled, if you need to refill them automatically, please check [AutoRefill](#autorefill)

 - Script sometimes stucked at certain screen - that's because FGO and delightworks SUCKED.
 If loading took too long, script will think it already finished loading and click when game's in fact not ready.
 Restart the script manually should suffice, or adjust all the wait() function in the .lua yourself.
 3-5 seconds more would be enough.